KaiBot3000/pajamaTalks/README.md

 #### Structure

+- Start ~10 minutes after posted time, for technical difficulties
+- Organizer/MC introduces each speaker
-Each speaker has 5 minutes to talk, 5 to do q/a
+- Speaker has 5 minutes to talk, 5 minutes of Q/A
-5-8 speakers = ~1-1.5 hours
+- 5-8 speakers = ~1-1.5 hours

 #### Topic Guidelines